tcja/Windows-10-tweaks/README.md

 Toggles between dark mode and default theme (just click on the appropriate .bat file for the desired action)

+**other_scripts**

+Bunch of alternate scripts for optimizing WIN 10 and removing annoying bloatware

 **Disable_Action_Center.reg**

 Disables action center in the notification center